VedicAM/Buddy/README.md

-# RacerBoy
+# Buddy
-This is a will be a 3D MS-DOS Racing game that will support computer to computer multiplayer

-Here is how to load a 3D Model using RacerBoy:
+This will be a Portable 3D Game Engine that can run on anything!
+Just like DOOM Here is how to load a 3D Model using Buddy:

 https://github.com/VedicAM/RacerBoy/assets/99448454/a5a0c7c9-8562-4e43-ba10-6b93164320ad